christine-zhang1/cs180/proj2/index.md

 ### Part 2.3: Gaussian and Laplacian Stacks
 We create Gaussian and Laplacian stacks for both the apple and orange images.
 At every level of the Gaussian stack, we use a Gaussian kernel to blur the previous level to get the current level's output, which maintains the image's size across all levels of the stack.
 Each level of the Laplacian stack except for the last level is calculated from the Gaussian stack using `l_stack[i] = g_stack[i] - g_stack[i+1]`.
 For the last level of the Laplacian stack, we directly use the result from the last level of the Gaussian stack.
 This means that both stacks end up with the same number of images.

 Here are levels 0, 2, 4, 6, and 7 of my Laplacian stack, where we use a total of 8 layers (so layer 7 is the last).
-These levels are shown from top to bottom, with the apple images on the left column and the orange on the right.
+These levels are shown from top to bottom.
+From left to right, the columns are: apple, orange, masked apple, masked orange, combined masked apple + masked orange.

 <div style="display: grid; grid-template-columns: repeat(1, 1fr); grid-gap: 10px; padding: 20px; max-width: 1200px; margin: auto; align-items: center; justify-items: center;">